opeolluwa/filesync/README.md

 ## Description

-An offline seamless file-sharing application for Windows, Mac and Linux operating system
+An offline seamless file-sharing application for Windows, Mac, and Linux operating system

 ## Getting Started